 This is an issue to discuss with your funeral director.
 Policies and laws for viewing unembalmed bodies vary from state to state and funeral home to funeral home.
 Viewing is often limited to the immediate family.
 Refrigeration and dry ice are methods of temporary preservation that some funeral homes use in lieu of embalming.
 And approved non-toxic embalming fluids may also be used.
 However, some funeral homes will not allow viewing of unembalmed bodies.
 If you want a green burial and no embalming and a viewing, you’ll need to find a funeral home that will accommodate your wishes.

 Doesn’t embalming preserve a body for all time?

 No. It only slows decomposition for a short time—weeks to months.

-Isn’t green burial the same as Jewish burial?
+Isn’t a green burial the same as a Jewish burial?

 In some ways they are similar in that Jews don’t allow embalming and often don’t use burial vaults.
 In many cases traditional Jewish burials can take place at green cemeteries and meet both the green cemetery requirements and satisfy Jewish burial traditions.

 Is natural (green) burial against anyone’s religion?

 This is a tough question to answer, considering the wide diversity of religious faiths and their inherent beliefs.
 It does not conflict with any of the major religions’ views.
 Some organized religions even require natural burial, such as the Jewish and Muslim faiths.
-Natural burial acts in accordance with the most ancient burial traditions.
+Natural burial acts are in accordance with the most ancient burial traditions.
 Because green burial obeys the biblical injunction, “In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.”
 (Genesis 3:19.
 KJV), it complies with most Christian burial traditions and requirements, as well.

 How can I learn more about natural (green) burial?